ASands17/Flashcards/README.md

 - Get a percentage of correct guesses at the end of the game round

 ### Example
+- Answer quiz questions in your console!

+- See your percentage of correct guesses once the game is complete.

 ### Technologies
 - JavaScript